RajAgamSinghKalra/Auto_DeepSeek/README.md

 # AutoDeepSeek

 AutoDeepSeek is an autonomous assistant powered by the DeepSeek-R1 7B model.
 The agent can create and run code, manage files and browse the web to complete tasks you describe.
-It works best on Linux with an AMD GPU (ROCm), but it can fall back to CPU if needed.
+It now includes a cross-platform terminal UI that detects your OS/hardware, guides you through setup, and lets you pick which LLM to install and run.
+It works on Linux, Windows, and macOS with GPU acceleration (CUDA, ROCm, or Apple Silicon) when available, and will fall back to CPU if needed.

 ## Features